-We highly encourage adding your pronouns (They/them, She/her, He/him, etc.) after their name on the official conference online spaces Midspace and Zoom and complementary spaces like Discord (e.g., Jane Smith (they/them)).
+We highly encourage attendees to add pronouns (They/them, She/her, He/him, etc.) after their name on the official conference online spaces Midspace and Zoom and complementary spaces like Discord (e.g., Jane Smith (they/them)).
 This is to encourage accuracy and mutual respect in how we speak with one another as much as to create an atmosphere of acceptance of who people are and how they identify.
 However, we also respect attendees’ rights to privacy and attendees as always can choose not to include pronouns if they wish.

 RECORDING AND SOCIAL MEDIA SHARING

-In addition to the above suggestions regarding content we ask that everyone do their part to be sensitive, kind, and supportive: These are difficult times for most of us.
-You do not know who may have been directly affected by illness, violence, or death recently, so insensitive jokes, harsh criticism, and insults (intentional or not) will not be taken lightly.
-Similarly, if you are being critical, be positively critical–ensure your criticism is generative and supportive.
+In addition to the above suggestions regarding content we ask that everyone do their part to be sensitive, kind, and supportive.
+You do not know who may have been directly affected by illness, violence, or death recently.
+Thus, insensitive jokes, harsh criticism, and insults (intentional or not) will not be taken lightly.
+If you are being critical, be positively critical by ensuring your criticism is generative and supportive.

 If you’re attending, it is important that you regularly check-in with yourself.
 This is as much for your self care as it is to encourage respect for others.
 Ask yourself the following questions throughout the conference:

 - Self-Care: CHI PLAY can be a fast-paced, highly complex experience.
 We emphasize taking moments throughout each day to check-in with yourself and engage in self-care.
 The CHI PLAY schedule is set up to allow for breaks between sessions but you may still find you need to recuperate every once and awhile.
 While your self-care practices are entirely your own, we feel the following sample questions are helpful in taking account of your well-being:

 - Have I had enough sleep, food, water, and time to relax/decompress?